Herrmann: For Zion, no Final Four memories

 Blue Devils' star freshman will be one-and-done for the NCAA Tournament, which Duke was favored to win.

-WASHINGTON — Whatever heights Zion Williamson might reach in his career, and we all have seen how he can soar, he never will be able to say that he was in a Final Four.
-And the past two days have shown how much everyone in college basketball prizes the chance to make that claim.
+Whatever heights Zion Williamson may reach in his career, and we all have seen how he can soar, he never will be able to say he was in a Final Four.
+And the past two days have shown how much everyone in college basketball prizes the chance to say that.

 Everyone in the Elite Eight played his heart out.
 The winners, including the Michigan State Spartans after they literally ran out the clock against Duke here Sunday, reacted as if they had just earned a championship.
 In a way, they had.

 The Final Four is not just an avenue, it is a destination in itself.
-It is sort of a title before the title, like a pennant in Major League Baseball.
-As a celebration/convention, the Final Four weekend (Friday through Monday) is like the Super Bowl.
+It is sort of a title before the title, like a pennant in baseball.
+As a celebration/convention, Final Four weekend (Friday through Monday) is like the Super Bowl.
 Everyone who makes it realizes that they have two more games to win, but they also realize that they already have accomplished something.
-It looks like teams treat it the way students do when they get into med school.
+It looks as if teams treat it the way students do when they get into med school.

 Williamson is headed to the highest level of basketball education, likely bound to be the No. 1 overall pick in the 2019 NBA Draft.
-But he never will have been to the Final Four.
-He and his fellow one-and-done Duke freshmen had enough wherewithal to squeak past Central Florida and Virginia Tech, but they did not have the wiles to beat Michigan State junior guard Cassius Winston and his teammates.
+He never will have been to the Final Four, though.
+He and his fellow one-and-done Duke freshmen had enough to squeak past Central Florida and Virginia Tech, but they did not have the wiles to beat Michigan State junior guard Cassius Winston and his teammates.

 “A lot is obviously going through my mind right now.
 I’m very upset, obviously, because we wanted to go to the Final Four,” Williamson said after the Blue Devils lost, 68-67.
 “Congrats to Michigan State.
 They deserve it.
 They played a hell of a game.